addff/2503-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR AMIRAH BINTI MAT PIAH/README.md

 ## Overview
-The script processes a video which applies a YOLOv8 model frame by frame to detect books in the shelf, annotstes the frames visually, displays the count in real time and saves the timestamped results in a CSV file.
+The script processes a video which applies a YOLOv8 model frame by frame to detect books in the shelf, annotates the frames visually, displays the count in real time and saves the timestamped results in a CSV file.

 ## Key Features